amamel/banano-node-docker/readme.md

     </tr>
     	<tr>
         <td>
-        Banano Node Docker is an automated installer intented to be used for development purposes.
+        Banano Node Docker is an automated installer intended to be used for development purposes.
 Main network nodes with significant delegated amounts should not be left unattended to upgrade automatically and require special monitoring and security measures.
         </td>
     </tr>
 </table>